KollinRT/PythonTextBasedGame/README.md

   from shops, and consume potions that restore HP/MP.
 - **Fishing mini-game** – stepping on fishing tiles triggers a catch with gold and experience rewards.
+- **Expanded world** – the handcrafted Beginner trail, Winding Expanse and Frontier Bastion maps interlink with AI-generated frontier regions, so there is always a new path to explore.
 - **Endless frontier maps** – portals can lead to procedurally generated maps that are stored in an on-disk SQLite database so discoveries persist between sessions.
 Generate new regions manually at any time with the `generate` text